 Properties are grouped into classes based on similar characteristics and fixed tax rates are used for each class.
 This approach is considered equitable in that properties of the same nature and value pay the same amount of tax.
 Higher valued properties will pay more tax based on the principle that those property owners have a greater ability to pay based on property wealth.

-Click on one of the following links for more information about the property assessment and taxation system.
+Click on one of the following links for a more detailed explanation of how the property assessment and taxation system works.